Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 - Affordable – The interest rates can be lower than other ways to borrow.
 Also, many versions of this product are free to set up.
 Maintenance fees tend to be around $100 or less.

 - Tax-deductible – The interest you pay will most likely be tax-deductible, which is not always the case with personal loans.
+In other words, if you have used your borrowed amount to purchase items necessary to run your business, you can claim the interest as a business expense and may qualify for a business tax deduction.

 - Unsecured – Collateral is not usually required for this type of funding.